HiroIso/financial-project/README.md

-# Financial Inclusion in Africa (Kaggle) for SPICED Academy
+# Financial Inclusion in Africa (Kaggle Challenge)

 This is a challenge project from Kaggle